TOKOPHOBIA is an ethnodrama (interview-based theatre piece) that explores our culturally created fear of pregnancy and birth.

 I am also collaborating with Kathleen Boyle, the creator of the Postpartum Project.
 The goal of this piece is to change the conversation about maternal care in the U.S. For the Postpartum Project, we are continuing the conversation with moms after birth to find out how it's going, and talking to experts about why postpartum care in this country lags behind global standards.

-Kathleen and I have spent the last few months connecting with mothers, birth partners, doulas and medical professionals in the New York area to discuss their experiences with the birth process and postpartum.
-We have collected dozens of recorded interviews, and have begun transcribing pieces to be performed onstage.
+Kathleen and I have spent the last year connecting with mothers, birth partners, doulas and medical professionals in the New York area to discuss their experiences with the birth process and postpartum.
+We have collected dozens of recorded interviews, and have transcribed several pieces to be performed onstage.
 Each selection highlights an important part of the birth experience, and illuminates conversations that our culture often shies away from discussing.
 TOKOPHOBIA and The Postpartum Project give voice to women and their sometimes shocking experiences with the system in a way that is imperative - yet rarely discussed - in our current cultural climate.